Anthony Rapp: Personal life

 Rapp had a close relationship with his mother, who was battling cancer during the beginning of the off-Broadway and Broadway transfer of Rent.
-He would visit her on weekends.
+He visited her on weekends.
 She died at age 55 in 1997.
-He credits her for instilling values of justice and respect in him by leading by example.
+He credits her for instilling values of justice and respect in him.

-In 2012, the periodical Metro Weekly referred to Rapp as "one of the first openly gay men on Broadway".
-He first came out to his mother at the age of 18, and by her death in 1997 she had grown comfortable with it.
-During a 1997 interview with Oasis magazine, the actor explained his sexual identity as "queer" rather than "gay":
+In 2012, Metro Weekly referred to Rapp as "one of the first openly gay men on Broadway".
+He came out to his mother at 18, and by her death in 1997 she had grown comfortable with it.
+In a 1997 interview with Oasis magazine, he explained his sexual identity as "queer" rather than "gay":

 He has also identified as "bisexual" and "four-and-a-half" on the Kinsey scale.
 He has cited working with Larry Kramer as a young man (in Kramer's play The Destiny of Me) for his commitment to activism and "liv[ing] an open life".

-Rapp is a "die hard" Chicago Cubs fan and co-hosts the podcast The Clubhouse about baseball.
+Rapp is a "die hard" Chicago Cubs fan and co-hosts the baseball podcast The Clubhouse.
 At the Cubs game on August 29, 2016, he threw the first pitch and sang the Star Spangled Banner.
 He enjoys playing poker and video games.

 In November 2019, Rapp announced his engagement to his partner, Ken Ithiphol.
-The couple has one child, born via surrogacy.
+They have two children, both born via surrogacy.